 Also, SLOW STEPS.
 This is not a race and, no matter what I always think, you can’t make it go quicker by pushing yourself to walk fast!
 Small, slow steps are a WINNER here, I promise you.

 It’s Cold at the Top!

-The weather on Mount Fuji changes dramatically.
+The weather while you’re climbing Mount Fuji can change dramatically.
 I started hiking in a typhoon – thunder, torrential rain, lightning, the works.
 Then it was sunny and baking hot.
-Next we had a lightning storm (thankfully dry).
+Next, we had a lightning storm (thankfully dry).
 Then it was freezing cold at the top – and finally baking hot again by the time I’d hiked back down.

 On the way back down, as it warmed up, I stripped off a layer at a time until I was back in a t-shirt and shorts (with my leggings rolled up).